Skip to main content

 To view the processing steps in the Archive PDF/A workflows, see PDF/A workflow steps.

-Convert mode for child documents (Attachments)
+Convert mode for child documents (attachments)

-Collect modes
+Collect mode

 The collect mode defines how a converted document and its child documents are combined.
 The collect mode can be specified for each document type individually.